Deltares/hydromt/docs/dev/contributing.rst

   import rioxarray # noqa: F401

-The `noqa` is instructing the linters to igore the specified rule for the line in question.
-Whenever possible, we try to avoid using these but it's not allways possible.
-The full list of rules can be found here: `Ruff Rules Seciont <https://beta.ruff.rs/docs/rules/>`__ Some common ones are:
+The `noqa` is instructing the linters to ignore the specified rule for the line in question.
+Whenever possible, we try to avoid using these but it's not always possible.
+The full list of rules can be found here: `Ruff Rules Section <https://beta.ruff.rs/docs/rules/>`_ Some common ones are:

 * E501: Line too long.
 * F401: Unused import.